ksukhorukov/Caeser-Chipher-Enhanced/README.md

 ## Enhancements

-Extended dictionary that includes special symbols and rare UTF-8 symbols extracted from big corpuses, plus BASE64 application of BASE64 encoding algorithm for encrypted results.
+Extended dictionary that includes special symbols and rare UTF-8 symbols extracted from big corpuses, plus application of BASE64 encoding algorithm for encrypted results.

-The last modification helps to verify and prevent tampering including "tempering on the fly" since BASE64 algorithm implies realization of check sums mechanisms.
+The last modification helps to verify and prevent tampering including "tempering on the fly attack" since BASE64 algorithm implies realization of check sums mechanisms.

-Also the second level of encoding provides the additional level of obfuscation.
+Also the second level of encoding provides second level of obfuscation.

 ## Requirements